On the Borodin--Kostochka conjecture for graphs with large maximum degree: Structure of a minimal counterexample to Theorem

-\begin{lemma}[Reed \cite{Reed1999}] If $G$ is a minimal counter-example to Theorem~\ref{main} of maximum degree $\Delta$, and $K$ is a $\Delta-1$ clique of G then no vertex of $G-K$ is adjacent to more than four vertices of $K$.
+\begin{lemma}[Reed \cite{Reed1999}] If $G$ is a minimal counterexample to Theorem~\ref{main} of maximum degree $\Delta$, and $K$ is a $(\Delta-1)$-clique of $G$, then no vertex of $G-K$ is adjacent to more than four vertices of $K$.
 Furthermore, at most four vertices of $K$ have degree $\Delta-1$. \end{lemma}